Anna Kûitse Thastum: Career

 She began drum dancing again after her final return to Kulusuk.
 After the completion of an airport in the town, she and her brother performed a drum dance for the audience.
 She taught drum dancing to the children of her community, and nurtured the art practice.

 In 2008, Thastum was awarded with a cultural prize by the minister for culture, Tommy Marø.
 The prize is for awarded annually for outstanding contributions to the culture of Greenland.
 After being awarded the prize, she went on a tour in Italy and the United States, then taught drum dancing to children in Kulusuk and Tasiilaq.
 She had asked for drum dancing to be considered a part of UNESCO's list of cultural heritage practices.
 She was profiled in the 2010 film ECHOES, discussing her views on her life: there was "lots of sadness" but "I'm still alive".

-Later life and death
+Death

 She died on 13 July 2012, following a long illness.